-Schafer Consulting brings innovative business, financial, and operations management experience to hospitals and health care systems developing behavioral health integration programs as well as mental health homes.
+Schafer Consulting brings innovative business, financial, and operations management experience to hospitals and health care systems developing behavioral health integration programs.

-Some of our recent projects include: Developing a business plan for a 100,000+ visit per year psychiatric clinic system which is expanding its behavioral health and primary care integration program; Collaborating with an academic medical center’s mental health home proposal to the state.
+Some of our recent projects include: developing a business plan for a 100,000+ visit per year psychiatric clinic system which is expanding its behavioral health and primary care integration program; collaborating with an academic medical center to develop telepsychiatry for primary care practices and emergency departments.

 Behavioral Health Integration Consultant Services

-Our behavioral health integration consultant team works with hospitals, health systems and academic medical centers to plan, assess, implement and monitor innovative care delivery models including: Stepped Care, MPACT, DIAMOND, SBIRT, and PIC.
+Our behavioral health integration consultant team collaborates with hospitals to plan, assess, implement and monitor innovative care delivery models.
 Our specific expertise is making integrated care work from three perspectives:

 - Quality clinical outcomes